hiyoneda/cosi-data-challenges-IPMU/cosi_dc/Source_Library/DC2/backgrounds/README.txt

+We used a total exposure time of 3 months.
+For the irradiation time in step 2 of the simulations we used 1 year.
+Thus, our background estimates correspond to 3 months of exposure at a rate for an irradiation time of 1 year.

 The activation simulations include the time variation from the changing geomagnetic cutoff within the orbit.
 To accomplish this, the simulations are ran using a light curve, which modifies the normalization of the flux accordingly.
 In order to get the correct time dependence, an orientation file is also used.
-However, the change in flux was too small to be noticed in the simulated data.
-Contact the COSI team if you need the light curve files.
-Otherwise, the simulations can also be ran without them.

-We used a total exposure time of 3 months.
-For the irradiation time in step 2 of the simulations we used 1 year.
-Thus, our background estimates correspond to 3 months of exposure at a rate for an irradiation time of 1 year.
+These files are available on wasabi, and they can be downloaded as follows:

+You'll need awscli:
+pip install awscli

+To download orientation file:
+AWS_ACCESS_KEY_ID=GBAL6XATQZNRV3GFH9Y4 AWS_SECRET_ACCESS_KEY=GToOczY5hGX3sketNO2fUwiq4DJoewzIgvTCHoOv aws s3api get-object  --bucket cosi-pipeline-public --key COSI-SMEX/DC2/Data/Orientation/20280301_3month_15sbin_bkg.ori --endpoint-url=https://s3.us-west-1.wasabisys.com 20280301_3month_15sbin_bkg.ori

+To download light curve files run: python get_bg_lc.py